mylabpcb/myCPU/pages/en/mycpu/introduction.md

 The myCPU was designed with an open architecture concept in mind, focusing on modularity and ease of customization.
 This allows for scalability in size and complexity through the addition of additional modules or replacement of the provided ones with more advanced ones.
 {: style="text-align: justify"}

-This design is made possible by the use of chained BUS module boards.
-The boards in the chain connect the data and control buses and share them with the two modules plugged into the left and right.
-Each BUS module supplies power to the connected modules through its own voltage regulator.
-As a result, you can increase the capabilities of your myCPU by adding more BUS module boards.
-However, due to the limitations of the first release of myCPU, a chain of 8 BUS module boards or two chains of 4 BUS module boards (in the case of a horizontal layout) may be sufficient.
+This design is made possible by the use of a base hardware layer composed by **chained BUS module boards**.
+The boards in the chain connect the data and control buses each other, and share them with the two modules plugged on both sides of the board.
+Each BUS module supplies power to the connected modules through its own voltage regulator and the 9V power source are passing along the chain.
+As a result, the power supply of a big composed circuit like that can be possible successfully without any issues, and you can increase the capabilities of your myCPU by adding more BUS module boards and additional modules.
+Due to the basic nature of the first release of myCPU, only 8 BUS module boards are needed to built a basic myCPU layout, although up to 10 BUS module boards will be provided in the myCPU kit.
+Is possible to build a chain of 8 BUS module boards in a vertical layout or 2 chains of 4 BUS module boards in a landscape layout to run the myCPU.
 {: style="text-align: justify"}

 The modular and open architecture of the myCPU allows you to customize its functionality and behavior by designing your own modules and module boards.
-When designing custom modules, the only consideration to keep in mind is to properly place the control and data bus connectors within the mechanical dimension specifications of the BUS module board design.
+When designing custom modules, the only consideration to keep in mind, maintaining the compatibility with the myCPU design, is to properly place the control and data bus connectors according the mechanical dimensions specification of the BUS module board design.

-You can check the mechanical dimensions in the technical documentation of the myCPU avalaible at the [Downloads](/pages/en/mycpu/downloads) page.
+>You can check the mechanical dimensions in the technical documentation of the myCPU available at the [Downloads](/pages/en/mycpu/downloads) page.
 {: style="text-align: justify"}

+{% comment %}
 There are avalaible two templates for Circuitmaker in Altium 365 [Altium 365](https://365.altium.com/){: target="_blank"} for custom Left and Right modules and publish them shared.
 You can find the links in the [Modules introductory page](/pages/en/mycpu/modules) page.
 {: style="text-align: justify"}